 Human trafficking is reported to net roughly $32 billion a year in the U.S. and $150 billion worldwide — funding an underground network that lines the pockets of sex and labor traffickers while enslaving millions of innocent victims.

 Human trafficking is a global horror and victims in the U.S. are trafficked from virtually all of the world’s regions.
-In addition to the U.S., the State Department reports that Mexico and Honduras round out the top three countries where victims in the U.S. are trafficked from.

 People reported to be the most vulnerable to trafficking in the U.S. include: